Roles and subjects

 Janina’s research is highly interdisciplinary and explores how our urban existence is captured and shaped by screen media.
 She is particularly interested in the global challenges affecting urban environments and populations and how these can be analysed and responded to via moving images and digital technologies.
 Practical media production and the development of new digital methodologies are often part of Janina’s research approaches.

-Janina is currently co-editing a book on The Everyday in Visual Culture (forthcoming 2021/2022) and her recent chapters and articles feature in the Journal of Architecture (forthcoming 2022), Screen (2021), Filmurbia: Screening the Suburbs (2017), Media and Mapping Practices in the Middle East and North Africa (2021), Cambridge Journal of China Studies (2019) and Forms of the Cinematic (2021).
+Janina recently co-edited a book on The Everyday in Visual Culture (2022) and her latest chapters and articles feature in Screenworks (2022), The Journal of Architecture (2022), Screen (2021), Media and Mapping Practices in the Middle East and North Africa (2021), Cambridge Journal of China Studies (2019) and Forms of the Cinematic (2021).